Children and the court system

 • There may be many unanswered questions that leave the child feeling confused about what is happening to them and what the outcomes may be.

-• Court appearances may cause / entrench conflict within families or groups.
+• Court appearances may cause/entrench conflict within families or groups.
+Arguments between family members may be witnessed by children and young people.

 Any court hearing is a confrontational and adult-focused process which then attempts to adapt to the needs of children as necessary.
 Even if a child is not directly involved, but they know someone who is involved, they could potentially pick up information through overheard conversations or from the people involved telling them things to get one over on the other party in the proceedings.